Step by step, here’s how to maximise the latest boosted offer from American Express.

 - made £300 credit from UK dining

-Adding this all together and you are up by a massive £815!
-And there will likely be other offers you can add to your card in this time, not least the American Express Shop Small promotion that will likely run once more in June and again in December.
+Adding this all together and you are up by a massive £448 profit in savings and cashback!
+And there will likely be other offers you can add to your card in this time, not least the American Express Shop Small promotion that will likely run once more in December.

 As I said at the top, this won’t work for everyone.
 But if you follow the steps and only buy things you’d buy anyway, this is an easy way to make or save some extra money.